dbdxzx/learngit/readme.txt

-git is a distribute version contral git is a free software and bababa
+git is a software
+git is a free software(bababa)